 Psychological Injury Compensation Calculator

 By Jo Anderson.
-Last Updated 16th January 2024.
-If you have suffered a psychological injury, whether this is PTSD after a car accident or stress and anxiety after an accident at work, you may be able to make a personal injury claim for compensation for your psychological injuries.
+Last Updated 3rd September 2024.
+If you have suffered a psychological injury, whether this is PTSD after a car accident or stress and anxiety after an accident at work, you may be able to claim psychological injury compensation.
+As such, you might want to use a psychological injuries compensation calculator to find out how much you could be awarded.

 In this guide, we will explain the specific eligibility criteria that you must meet in order to have a valid claim.
 Additionally, we will share examples of evidence that could be gathered to help support your case.
 We will also explore some of the benefits of making your claim with one of our No Win No Fee solicitors.